padogrid/bundle-hazelcast-4n5-app-perf_test_sb-cluster-sb/README.md

 ### 4. View data - `desktop`

-#### PadoGrid

-If you haven't installed the Hazelcast Desktop, then install it in your host OS as shown below.
+If you haven't installed the Hazelcast Desktop, then install it on your host OS as shown below.

 ```bash
 install_padogrid -product hazelcast-desktop